iceland west dynjandi adstk

 Hornstrandir

-This wilderness peninsula is 580 sq km of nature reserve: golden sands; towering bird cliffs; glacial valleys and no inhabitants other than Arctic foxes, seals, cetaceans offshore and a myriad of bird life.
+This wilderness peninsula is 580sq km of nature reserve features golden sands; towering bird cliffs; glacial valleys and flowering tundra.
+Hornstrandir is home to Iceland’s only native mammal, the cheeky Arctic Fox as well as seals, cetaceans offshore and a myriad of bird life.
 Hiking here is the order of the day – some trails inspiring, some for serious contenders only!
 Hornstrandir is accessible during the summer by boat from the Isafjordur area.
+Off the beaten track, you will be amazed by the scenery and rich wildlife as you keep your eyes out for the elusive Arctic Fox.

 Isafjardardjup